-Back in episode 223, we talked about how to create urgency.
-Today we are going to talk about the second social trigger: scarcity and its sister ubiquity.
+A few episodes ago, we talked about how to create urgency for your book.
+Today you will learn about the next social trigger: scarcity and its sister ubiquity.
 These social triggers will give you a powerful edge when it comes to selling your book.

 But first, a paradox from Adam Smith.